 Depending on where you travel with Rustic Pathways, you may be required to get a visa ahead of time.
 If you haven’t done that, the time to start is NOW!

-Contact G3 Visas and Passports, our partner who can help you through the process of getting your visa.
-Or visit the U.S. State Department’s Bureau of Consular Affairs website to get started.
+Contact G3 Visas, our partner for U.S. passport holders.
+They will happily help you through the process of getting your visa.
+If you would like to attempt to manage the visa acquisition process yourself, please visit the U.S. State Department’s Bureau of Consular Affairs website to get started.

 Here’s how it works: